DEShawResearch/msys/doc/source/overview.rst

 are all `Handles`, in the sense that they refer to a piece of data held by the parent `System`.
 All Msys handles have an immutable ``id`` property that uniquely identifies them within their parent `System`.
+Objects that hold references to other objects do so through the ``id`` of that object.
 Two handles of the same type will compare equal to each other if and only if they belong the same `System` and possess the same ``id``.

 When you load a system from a file, or create one from scratch, these ``ids`` will be numbered consecutively, starting at zero.
 Deleting